p-faurevincent/keycloak-training/README.md

 To check system requirements and setup for this workshop please follow the setup [guide](./setup).

 **Following is what you need for this training:**
-Developers, sysadmins, security engineers, or anyone who wants to leverage Keycloak and its capabilities for application security will find this book useful.
+Developers, sysadmins, security engineers, or anyone who wants to leverage Keycloak and its capabilities for application security will find this training useful.
 Beginner-level knowledge of app development and authentication and authorization is expected.

 ## Hands-On Labs